MomentaiChris26/nerdsparadise/README.md

 ### Delete game
 'Delete game' feature allows the user to delete a game from their database.

 This will be accomplished by accessing the global array containing all the games in the database.
 Then to delete the game, the user is presented a list of games using the name, and the user selects the game they want to delete.
-The input is then translated into an index of the global array and the program will delete that stored data relating to that index.
+The input is then translated into an index of the global array and the application will delete that stored data relating to that index.

 A prompt is needed to warn the user that the data is going to be deleted.
 This is accomplished using tty-prompt.

 ![delete game checklist](assets/chris-tri-T1A2-6-delete-game-feature-checklist.JPG)